 As you travel to the Back 9, you encounter what remains of the Rockwell Mine, mined by George W. Parfet in 1877.
 His heirs continued to mine clay until 2001.
 After removing the clay, all that remained was the sandstone column (#12 green) which houses the palm frond wall and exposes triceratops and hadrosaurs footprints.
 The path and fence were put in place as part of a Boy Scout Eagle Badge project.
 Bikers and pedestrians from 6th Avenue bike paths can access the area without accessing the golf course.

 The Golf Course

 Several pieces of machinery still exist on the property.
 Prior to the purchase of an Army Surplus Bay City ½ ton yard shovel (located right of 11, above 15 green) purchased in 1954, all mining was done by hand and dynamite.
 The 2 pieces of machinery on #12 and #14 (photo right) greens are caterpillar powered, consecutive serial numbered machines purchased in 1956.
 They are an American ¾ ton dragline bucket and shovel boom respectively.

-Fossil Trace Golf Club is currently a premier public golf course designed by renowned golf course architect Jim Engh.
-Golf at Fossil Trace is available for daily fee play and is open for limited private and corporate golf outings & events.
-The golf course opened in July of 2003, approximately 64-million years after the first dinosaurs walked where holes 11 through 15 now sit.
-Triceratops footprints, as well as other prehistoric creatures’ fossils can be viewed adjacent to the 12th green.
+Fossil Trace Golf Club is a premier public golf course designed by renowned golf course architect Jim Engh.
+Golf at Fossil Trace is available for daily fee play and open for limited private and corporate golf outings & events.
+The golf course opened in July 2003, approximately 64-million years after the first dinosaurs walked where Holes 11- 15 now sit.
+Triceratops footprints, as well as other prehistoric creatures’ fossils, can be viewed adjacent to the 12th green.
 Located just inside the main doors is an exhibit that details the rich history of the property and shares information about the dinosaur tracks and other important fossils uncovered on the site.